 What problems can having a broken tooth or broken/lost filling cause?

+A broke tooth, broken filling, or lost filling can result in serious dental emergencies if left for a prolonged time.
 Breaking something on your tooth or filling can result in:

 The toothache can range from a mild sensitivity to an excruciating pain.
 The milder the pain generally the less damaged the nerve in the tooth is and the less urgent the problem.
 However, if left un-treated, a mild pain can develop into a severe toothache with greater long-term consequences for the tooth.